For more years than I can remember, my mother used to tell me the same thing on my birthday:

 I spent two novel years in public school before enrolling at the prestigious Albuquerque Academy, where I went from 7th grade through 12th grade.
 There I earned a nick name that some people still use to this day:

 After my high school graduation in 1996 I decided to take a year off to travel and relax before starting Hampshire College.
-During this summer, my mother hosted another esoteric heavy weight, Ra Uru Hu, at our house so he could give a number of presentations on Human Design -- something no one had heard of back then.
+During this summer, my mother hosted another esoteric heavy weight, Ra Uru Hu, at our house so he could give a number of presentations on Human Design -- something few had heard of back then.
 He sat down with me one afternoon and read my rave chart, which I still have a cassette recording of to this day.
 I didn't know it at the time because I was too young, but he told me all about myself that afternoon.
 It would be another decade before the truth of his insights would hit me.
-And the hits just keep on coming!

 I stayed on Maui for three years after dropping out of Hampshire College in order to pursue my culinary interests.
 My time in Hawaii was transformative on many levels, as it was here that I began working as a chef for health retreats.
 My early childhood joy of playing in the kitchen took flight again with my raw food experiments.
 This began shortly after I started working at The Raw Experience, a cafe owned by Jeremy Saffron and Renée Loux.
 We had a lot of fun there together, and soon began working with Nature's First Law, another group of rogue raw foodists from San Diego powered by David Wolfe and Stephen Arlin; together we created raw food health retreats.
 I worked in the kitchen making food for everyone with Renée, and then eventually on my own.
 Soon, we were working with Annie and David Jubb and doing retreats with them as well.

-I left Maui when I was 22, but I continued to work as a raw food chef, at Quintessence in New York and privately for parties and classes.
+I left Maui when I was 22, but I continued to work privately as a raw food chef for parties and classes, and as a guest chef at Quintessence in New York.
 During this time, I also fell in with a community of communes in the Huerfano Valley of southern Colorado.
-I spent a lot of time at Libre, a community of artists, situated on 800 acres backed up against the national forest, and it was here that I met my dear friend Waska Lamb, who years later introduced me to the Ashram in Calabasas.
+I spent a lot of time at Libre, a community of artists, situated on 800 acres nestled against the national forest, and it was here that I met my friend Waska Lamb, who years later introduced me to the Ashram in Calabasas.

 When I was 24, I decided my hippie galavanting was over and it was time for me to go back to school, to learn how to make movies once and for all -- a long held childhood dream.
 So I began working on my BA in earnest, and three years later I was accepted as a Regent Scholar into the UCLA School of Film, Theater and Television to study filmmaking and screenwriting in 2005.
 I was the Valedictorian and graduated Summa Cum Laude in 2007, but then stayed for an extra year to complete a second concentration in screenwriting.
 During this time I wrote my script Spin Cycle, for which I won a Samuel Goldwyn Writing Award in 2008.